PDOK/uptime-operator/README.md

    <uptime-controller-manager> [OPTIONS]

 OPTIONS:
-  -enable-deletes
+  -betterstack-api-token string
+    	The API token to authenticate with Better Stack.
+Only applies when 'uptime-provider' is 'betterstack' -enable-deletes
     	Allow the operator to delete checks from the uptime provider when ingress routes are removed.
   -enable-http2
     	If set, HTTP/2 will be enabled for the metrics and webhook servers.
   -health-probe-bind-address string
     	The address the probe endpoint binds to. (default ":8081") -kubeconfig string
     	Paths to a kubeconfig.
 Only required if out-of-cluster.
   -leader-elect
     	Enable leader election for controller manager.
 Enabling this will ensure there is only one active controller manager.
   -metrics-bind-address string
     	The address the metric endpoint binds to. (default ":8080") -metrics-secure
     	If set the metrics endpoint is served securely.
   -namespace value
     	Namespace(s) to watch for changes.
 Specify this flag multiple times for each namespace to watch.
 When not provided all namespaces will be watched.
   -pingdom-alert-integration-ids value
     	One or more IDs of Pingdom integrations (like slack channels) to alert.
-Only applies when 'uptime-provider' is 'pingdom'
+Only applies when 'uptime-provider' is 'pingdom' -pingdom-alert-user-ids value
-  -pingdom-alert-user-ids value
     	One or more IDs of Pingdom users to alert.
 Only applies when 'uptime-provider' is 'pingdom' -pingdom-api-token string
     	The API token to authenticate with Pingdom.
 Only applies when 'uptime-provider' is 'pingdom' -slack-channel string
     	The Slack Channel ID for posting updates when uptime checks are mutated.
   -slack-webhook-url string
     	The webhook URL required to post messages to the given Slack channel.
   -uptime-provider string
     	Name of the (SaaS) uptime monitoring provider to use. (default "mock") -zap-devel
     	Development Mode defaults(encoder=consoleEncoder,logLevel=Debug,stackTraceLevel=Warn).
 Production Mode defaults(encoder=jsonEncoder,logLevel=Info,stackTraceLevel=Error) (default true)
   -zap-encoder value
     	Zap log encoding (one of 'json' or 'console') -zap-log-level value
     	Zap Level to configure the verbosity of logging.
 Can be one of 'debug', 'info', 'error', or any integer value > 0 which corresponds to custom debug levels of increasing verbosity
   -zap-stacktrace-level value
     	Zap Level at and above which stacktraces are captured (one of 'info', 'error', 'panic').
   -zap-time-encoding value
     	Zap time encoding (one of 'epoch', 'millis', 'nano', 'iso8601', 'rfc3339' or 'rfc3339nano').
 Defaults to 'epoch'.
 ```

 ## Develop